danadaldos/coding-challenge/README.md

 best to review and respond to submissions within 1-2 business days.

 Thanks for taking the time to do this coding challenge and here's hoping we talk soon!

+## Things to note

+1. Typespecs for Elixir code are appreciated
+2. Testing is favored if time permits, but given possible time constraints, we understand if this is cut short
+3. Using modern React conventions is preferred, e.g. dumb components, hooks, etc
+4. Please avoid using Phoenix generators for context functionality; we'd rather see your code and your patterns :)
+5. Have fun with it!
+We understand that coding challenges are a pain, but we really appreciate your participation in this process!
+6. If you have any you any questions or special circumstances, we are more than willing to work with you on having the best possible interview process.